-Survey Schedule
+Survey schedule

-Vegetation surveys are to be completed once annually, typically late in the growing season when dominant plant species have started to senesce.
-To improve the accuracy of the seed head index, surveys should also be completed prior to the shattering of influential moist-soil species.
+Vegetation surveys are to be completed once annually, typically late in the growing season when dominant plant species have matured but before they senesce (August - October depending on latitude and elevation).
+In moist-soil wetlands, surveys should be completed once seed heads have matured but prior to seed head shattering for species included in the Seed Production Index.